kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 Peep project, and Pet simulator
-  : The Peep Nature Walk project was a bit difficult.
+  : The Peep Nature Walk project turned out to be more difficult than expected.
 The student made a good effort and learned some things.
 Here is what it could have looked like:

 <iframe width="100%" height="408" src="//www.tynker.com/ide/embedded?p=6005f50a2e6d82407f707508&controls=true&autostart=false" frameborder="0" allowfullscreen></iframe>
 {: .jsgif}